Significant Accounting Policies

 Cash and cash equivalents consist of cash on deposit and money market accounts.
 The Company considers all highly liquid temporary cash investments with an initial maturity of 90 days or less when acquired to be cash equivalents.
 Management believes that the carrying amounts of cash equivalents approximate their fair value because of the short maturity period.

-Inventories are valued at the lower of cost or net realizable value determined on a first-in, first-out basis.
+Inventories are valued at the lower of cost or net realizable value.
 The Company uses the average cost method for purposes of determining cost, which approximates the first-in, first-out method.

 The Company establishes reserves on its inventories to write-down the carrying value of its estimated obsolete or excess inventories to estimated net realizable value based upon observations of historical usage and assumptions about future demand and market conditions.
 In addition, the Company considers changes in the market value of components in determining the net realizable value of its inventory.
 Inventory reserves are not typically reversed until the specific inventories are sold or otherwise disposed.